Unboxed-Software/solana-course/content/token22-metadata.md

 }
 ```

+#### Imports explanation

+We already discussed the first two above.
+Now let's focus on the rest:

+**From `@metaplex-foundation/umi-web3js-adapters`:**
+We use these adapters because Metaplex code uses a different format for some objects that are not compatible with the `solana/web3js` SDK, like signer, publicKey, and instructions.
+Therefore, we need to keep using adapters each time we need to use some information across the Solana SDK and Metaplex SDK.

+- **`fromWeb3JsKeypair`:** Adapts Solana keypairs from `@solana/web3.js` for use with Metaplex libraries.
+- **`fromWeb3JsPublicKey`:** Converts Solana public keys from `@solana/web3.js` format to Metaplex compatible format.
+- **`toWeb3JsInstruction`:** Converts Metaplex instructions into formats usable with `@solana/web3.js` for transactions.

+**From `@metaplex-foundation/mpl-token-metadata`:**

+- **`Collection`, `CollectionDetails`, `Creator`, `PrintSupply`, `Uses`:** Classes for defining and structuring NFT metadata, such as creators, collections, and usage rights.
+- **`TokenStandard`:** Specifies the token standard used (e.g., fungible, non-fungible, etc.).
+- **`createV1`:** Creates a Metaplex NFT instructions to create the metadata account.
+- **`CreateV1InstructionAccounts`, `CreateV1InstructionData`:** Interfaces used to provide types to make our life easier.

+**From `@metaplex-foundation/umi`:**
+UMI stands for Unified Market Infrastructure.
+It's a platform and set of tools developed by the Metaplex Foundation, aiming to simplify development and interaction with NFTs and tokenized assets on various blockchains, including Solana.

+- **`createSignerFromKeypair`:** Creates a signer for transactions using a Solana keypair.
+- **`none`, `percentAmount`:** Utility functions, for handling numeric values or optional data.
+- **`PublicKey`:** Represents a Solana public key within the Metaplex context.
+- **`signerIdentity`:** Retrieves a signer's identity from their keypair.
+- **`Umi`:** Core class for interacting with the Metaplex platform and its services.

+After setting that aside, we can finally start talking about the actual code.

-#### Function Logic Explanation
+#### Function logic explanation

 - Creating a signer: We can't simply use the keypair from `solana/web3js`.
-We first need to convert it into a format compatible with Metaplex.

-- We need to instruct `umi` to use this signer as a transaction signer.
+We first need to convert it into a format compatible with Metaplex, then we will instruct `umi` to use this signer as a transaction signer.
 This allows it to pay the rent for the metadata account we are about to create.
 ```ts
 const signer = createSignerFromKeypair(umi, fromWeb3JsKeypair(payer));
 umi.use(signerIdentity(signer, true));